ml-explore/mlx-swift-examples/README.md

   both iOS and macOS that downloads MNIST training data and trains a [LeNet](https://en.wikipedia.org/wiki/LeNet).

+- [LLMBasic](Applications/LLMBasic/README.md): A **minimal** LLM chat example application.
+It has only two features: load the model and evaluate a prompt.

 - [LLMEval](Applications/LLMEval/README.md): An example that runs on both iOS and macOS that downloads an LLM and tokenizer from Hugging Face and generates text from a given prompt.

-- [VLMEval](Applications/VLMEval/README.md): An example that runs on iOS, macOS and visionOS to download a VLM and tokenizer from Hugging Face and analyzes the given image and describe it in text.
+It has some preset prompts, tool integration, etc.  Additionally it shows detailed statistics on the run.

 - [MLXChatExample](Applications/MLXChatExample/README.md): An example chat app that runs on both iOS and macOS that supports LLMs and VLMs.